 Bar & Park Fees & incidentals

 On board Adelaar, you can pay your incidentals in cash or by credit card.
 We accept Visa and MasterCard.

 It is customary to give the crew a gratuity at the end of the trip, however, the amount is entirely up to the individual guest.
 Recommended guidelines are EUR 10-15 per guest per day, which would be EUR 100-150 per person at the end of a 10 day trip.
 This is divided between the 10 crew members and dive masters equally.

-If your group chooses to board the ADELAAR in a different port other than Benoa Harbor Bali, you will need to fly with one of the small commuter flights to your boarding destination.
-For these flights, baggage allowance is 15 – 20 kg per person, at the moment.
-If you have overweight baggage, Merpati Airline charges an extra fee at the airport in Bali.
-For flights back to Bali, Merpati often allows only 10 kg per person.
+If your cruise requires a domestic flight or if your group chooses to board the ADELAAR in a different port other than Serangan Harbor in Bali, you will need to fly with one of the small commuter flights to your boarding destination.
+For these flights, baggage allowance is 10 – 20 kg per person, at the moment.
+There is a cheap extra fee for overweight luggage.
+Garuda Indonesia is the most recognized airline throughout Indonesia and allows 20 kg extra for sports equipment.
 This information is correct today, but we cannot be guarantee that it is correct tomorrow.
 The rules can change at any time without advance notice.
-Other airlines flying between Bali und Bima (Sumbawa) and / or Labuan Bajo (Flores) are: Sky Aviation and Wings Abadi Air (Lion Air).
-Garuda Indonesia now has started service from Bali to Bajo on a regular basis.

 Emergency Contact numbers